logo

 What actions can farmers take?

-Restrict bird access to livestock feed and water sources: Ensure pest management protocols are current.
+• Restrict bird access to livestock feed and water sources: Ensure pest management protocols are current.
 Keep water and feed troughs clean.
+Culling wild birds is not recommended, as disturbing bird populations may increase the risk of disease spread.

-Milk safety: Pay special attention to raw milk safety.
+• Milk safety: Pay special attention to raw milk safety.
 Raw milk is the highest risk of spreading disease to other cattle.
 When feeding calves, the lowest risk for the spread of diseases is calf milk replacer.
-Ensure any milk you sell or purchase is traceable by filling out/checking feed declaration forms.
+Ensure any milk you sell or purchase is traceable by filling out/checking milk traceability forms.

 Implications for human health

-Human infection is rare and generally only found in people who have had a lot of contact with infected birds or other infected animals.
+Human infection is rare and generally associated with close or prolonged contact with infected birds or other infected animals.

-In the US, the H5N1 virus has been detected in a small number of dairy farm workers who had been in close contact with infected cattle.
-Livestock farmers and workers are being advised to avoid unprotected direct physical contact or close exposure with animals and materials that could potentially be infected or confirmed to be infected with the H5N1 virus.
+In the US, H5N1 has been detected in some people who had close contact with infected cattle or poultry.
+US authorities have also highlighted unpasteurised raw milk as a possible route of exposure, so people should avoid drinking raw milk or consuming products made from raw milk.
+Livestock farmers, workers and rural professionals should avoid unprotected direct physical contact or close exposure to animals, raw milk, or other materials that could be infected or confirmed to be infected with H5N1.

 To date, human-to-human transmission has not been reported.